eARTh: How Sustainable is Your Habitat?

 To honor that mission, the juried artwork in eARTh has been selected to share an artistic viewpoint on some of the world’s most pressing environmental problems.
 The themes represented here explore human interaction with the environment from spiritual, historical, cultural, economic, sociological, scientific, technological, and international perspectives.

-To encourage exploration of environmental sustainability issues (and hopefully an appreciation for art!) by the young and young at heart, we've created an eARTh Caching Game for all ages.
-As people visit the exhibition, they're invited to match the clues with the artwork.
-CLICK HERE for the online form.
+To encourage exploration of environmental sustainability issues (and hopefully an appreciation for art!) by the young and young at heart, we've created an eARTh Caching Game (scavenger hunt) for all ages.
+As you view the art, you're invited to match the clues with the artwork.
+CLICK HERE for the online form or CLICK HERE to download the form.

 Abundance